Book your next stay!

 - Non-potable water supply (boil before drinking)

-Site capacity - nine tent sites for three to four person sized tents.
+Site capacity - seven tent sites for three to four person sized tents.

 Parking - coaster bus plus four vehicles.